JoseRoca/WinFBX/docs/COM/CVAR Class.md

 # CVAR Class

-The CVar class implements a VARIANT data type.
+The `CVAR` class implements a `VARIANT` data type.
 The variant data type is a tagged union that can be used to represent any other data type.
 While lacking in efficiency, they are heavily used in COM Automation for its flexibility.
-The main purpose of the CVar class is to make its use as easy as possible when you need to use them to work with COM Automation objects.
+The main purpose of the `CVAR` class is to make its use as easy as possible when you need to use them to work with COM Automation objects.

 **Include file**: CVAR.INC.